What are Accounting Ratios?

 Asset Turnover Ratio indicates the revenue as a % of the investment.
 A high ratio indicates that the company’s assets are managed better, and it yields good revenue.

 Debtors Turnover Ratio indicates how efficiently the credit sales value is collected from debtors.
 It shows the relationship between credit sales and the corresponding receivables.

 X Corp makes a total sales of $6,000 in the current year, out of which 20% is cash sales.
 Debtors at the beginning are $800 and at the year-end is $1,600.

 Credit sales = 80% of the total sales = $6,000 * 80% = $4,800

 Average debtors = ($800+$1,600)/2 = $1,200

 Debtors Turnover Ratio = Credit Sales/Average debtors = $4,800 / $1,200 = 4 times

 Accounting ratios are useful in analyzing the company’s performance and financial position.
 It acts as a benchmark, and it is used for comparing between industries and companies.
 They are more than just numbers as they help to understand the company’s stability.
 It helps investors in relation to stock valuation.
-For macro-level analysis, ratios can be used but to have a proper understanding of the business in-depth analysis needs to be done.
+For macro-level analysis, ratios can be used, but to have a proper understanding of the business an in-depth analysis needs to be done.

-This has been a guide to what are Accounting Ratios and its Definition.
+This article has been a guide to what are Accounting Ratios and its Definition.
 Here we discuss 4 types of Accounting ratios along with Formula and Examples.
 You can learn more about Accounting from the following articles –